 Getting ready for the AWS Solutions Architect certification exam

-Of course no two readers will come to this with the same background and understanding of the way things work on AWS, and consequently there is no one learning path that will work best for for everyone.
-One thing I can say, is that a very good measure of whether or not you’re ready is the AWS practice exam.
-This will cost you USD $20, but in my opinion it’s money very well spent.
+Of course no two readers will come to this with the same background and understanding of the way things work on AWS, and consequently, there is no one learning path that will work best for everyone.
+One thing I can say is that a very good measure of whether or not you’re ready is the AWS practice exam.
+This will cost you USD $20, but in my opinion, it’s money very well spent.
 Besides being a great way to get a feel for the kind of questions you’ll face in the real thing, the results can give you a really good sense of whether you are ready to take the full exam.

 Besides the practice exam, to help you visualize the kinds of questions you’ll encounter, AWS provides a few sample questions for free here.